Fingering (sexual act): Anus

 Anal fingering may be pleasurable because of the large number of nerve endings in the anal area, and because of the added stimulation gained from stretching the anal sphincter muscles while inserting the finger.
-A good quality personal lubricant is advisable to both increase the pleasurable sensation and aid insertion.
-Some people prefer to simply stimulate the outer ring of the anus, while others will follow this by inserting one or more fingers.
-Fingering may be seen as an act in itself or as an arousing prelude in preparation for further anal sex.
-Anal fingering can arouse the receiver, allowing them to relax their anus and prepare them for the insertion of a penis or any other sexual instrument.
+A personal lubricant is advisable to both increase the pleasurable sensation and aid insertion.
+Some people prefer to simply stimulate the outer ring of the anus, while others will follow this by inserting one or more fingers into the rectum.

+Fingering one's own anus is an act of anal masturbation while fingering the anus of another person is a type of manual and anal sex.
+Partnered anal fingering can arouse the receiver, either as an act in itself or allowing them to relax their anus and prepare them for the insertion of a penis or any other sexual instrument.
-Anal fingering is also an effective way of stimulating the prostate in males and thus may bring the receiver to orgasm.

-Anal fingering can also stimulate the perineal sponge in women.
+Anal fingering is an effective way of stimulating the prostate in males and can also stimulate the perineal sponge in women.

 Safety and sexual assault

-Fingering is generally considered safe sex.
+Consensual fingering is generally considered safe sex.

-How digital penetration without consent is classified legally depends on the jurisdiction.
-For example, penetration of the vagina or anus with a finger without consent is rape in Australia and forcible rape in the United States.
+How digital penetration without consent is legally classified depends on the jurisdiction.
+For example, penetration of the vagina or anus with a finger without consent is rape in Australia, and forcible rape in many United States jurisdictions.
 In Scotland, the term rape is only used for penetration with a penis, whereas penetration with a finger can be "sexual assault by penetration".

+Lesbian women often clip their nails in a particular fashion to allow for digital penetration, leading to recognition of shorter nails on the index and middle finger as a public LGBT symbol.